uvic-seng321/course/project/assignment3.md

 **Note**: You will be required to write some code to ensure that the classes are working as intended and are tested appropriately (there are comments in the files explaining this).

-**1. Once you open the Codespace, entering `tsc` (Typescript compile) and then `npm test` in the Terminal should result in a passing test.
+1. Once you open the Codespace, entering `tsc` (Typescript compile) and then `npm test` in the Terminal should result in a passing test.
 2. Create a new branch in your repository.
 Write the missing test cases, fix the broken test cases, and write the additional code as described in the comments in each `.ts` file.
 3. Using a GitHub action, have GitHub automatically run the tests and return whether the merge is safe.
 4. Once all tests are passing, submit a Pull Request from your newly created branch to the master branch with these code changes.
-Do not merge the Pull Request.
+Do not merge the Pull Request. (or, use the GitHub VS Code plugin to do this).
 5. GitHub Actions should show that the pull request passes all checks.

 # Learning Outcomes